Jump to:

 Definition

-Femoroacetabular impingement (FAI) syndrome is a symptomatic, motion related clinical disorder caused by premature contact between the acetabulum and the femoral head or head-neck junction1 causing repetitive microtrauma, labral disruption, and degeneration of the femoroacetabular joint.
+Femoroacetabular impingement (FAI) syndrome is a symptomatic, motion-related clinical disorder caused by premature contact between the acetabulum and the femoral head or head-neck junction causing repetitive microtrauma, labral disruption, and degeneration of the femoroacetabular joint.

-A triad of (1) symptoms, (2) clinical signs and (3) imaging findings might all be present to diagnose the FAI syndrome.1,2
+A triad of (1) symptoms, (2) clinical signs, and (3) imaging findings must be present to diagnose the FAI syndrome.1

 Etiology

-The hip is susceptible to impingement at terminal range of motion3 but abnormal morphologies promote this premature contact.
-The most commonly described abnormal morphologies are: (1) abnormally shaped femoral head or head-neck junction, termed cam morphology, (2) excessive acetabular coverage of the femoral head, termed pincer morphology, or (3) both, co-existing cam and pincer morphologies.4,8
+The hip is susceptible to impingement at terminal range of motion,2 but abnormal morphologies promote this premature contact.
+The most commonly described abnormal morphologies are: (1) abnormally shaped femoral head or head-neck junction where the femoral head has a non-spherical shape, termed cam morphology, (2) excessive acetabular coverage of the femoral head, termed pincer morphology, or (3) both, co-existing cam and pincer morphologies.3,4

 Epidemiology, risk factors and primary prevention

-Risk factors for FAI syndrome include the aforementioned etiologies but recent studies suggest that FAI is often related to participation in high impact sports during bone maturation or with activities that require a wide hip range of motion.13,14 Sports where FAI is commonly encountered involve kicking, cutting and sprinting, such as soccer, hockey, football, basketball and tennis.15 Sport-related cam deformities are most commonly seen in soccer and hockey in the male population, this may be due to the hip placed in vulnerable positions due to the unique cutting demands of the sport, this may lead to high physical stress and pathological contact between the proximal femoral physis and acetabulum during growth.15 It has been theorized that altering activity levels during adolescence could prevent cam morphologies, thereby eliminating this risk factor for OA, however there are no studies to support this theory.14
+FAI syndrome is often related to participation in high impact sports during bone maturation or with activities that require a wide hip range of motion,14,15 with sporting exposure resulting in a dose-dependent increase in risk of cam deformities in males during adolescence.16 Sports where FAI is commonly encountered involve kicking, cutting and sprinting, such as soccer, hockey, football, basketball and tennis.17 Sport-related cam deformities are most commonly seen in soccer and hockey in the male population, which may be due to the hip placed in vulnerable positions due to the unique cutting demands of the sport.
+This may lead to high physical stress and pathological contact between the proximal femoral physis and acetabulum during growth.17 It has been theorized that altering activity levels during adolescence could prevent cam morphologies, thereby eliminating this risk factor for OA, however there are no studies to support this theory.15

 Patho-anatomy/physiology

-FAI syndrome caused by cam-type morphology leads to increased pressure at the acetabular margins with hip flexion and internal rotation.5,7,17 FAI syndrome caused by pincer-type morphology can result in acetabular cartilage and labrum damage.12,18,19
+FAI syndrome caused by cam-type morphology leads to increased pressure at the acetabular margins with hip flexion and internal rotation.18–20 FAI syndrome caused by pincer-type morphology can result in acetabular cartilage and labrum damage.12,21,22

-Regarding cam-related FAI, these again can be due to intrinsic factors, however, can also be post-surgical or post-traumatic in nature.
-These causes include prior femoral neck fracture with malunion, prior periacetabular or femoral osteotomy, femoral retrotorsion, and coxa vara.4,5,6,7
+Regarding cam-related FAI, this can be due to intrinsic factors; however, it can also be post-surgical or post-traumatic in nature.
+These causes include prior femoral neck fracture with malunion, prior periacetabular or femoral osteotomy, femoral retroversion, and coxa vara.3,11,18,19

 Clinical features and presentation over time